 This is the first of a series of 12 monthly essays over the next year leading up to Columbia’s 50th birthday celebration next June.
 In this first installment, Len Lazarick looks at how a new town with ambitions to be a real city “not just a better suburb” came to be on 14,000 acres of Howard County farmland with lofty goals that faced some hard realities.
-Includes links to all parts of series published so far.
+Includes links to all 12 parts of series now published as a 200-page book.

 Those are the words of contemporary wisdom that economist Anirban Basu shared with the Howard County Chamber of Commerce at a breakfast this week.
 “The recession is now over,” Basu declared, although to hear the business people talk of tightening belts, you wouldn’t know it.
 “We’re losing jobs half as quickly” as we were earlier in the year, Basu said.
 “The major problem is male unemployment.”
 He said the steepest job losses nationally have been in male-dominated industries, such as construction and manufacturing.